hbkworld/streaming-spec/complex_types.md

 Here we get the following values in 1 data block:

-- 1 time stamp
+- 1 time stamp as uint64
 - a double value distortion
 - a double value fundemantal frequency
+- a double value with the dc amplitude
+- an unsigned integer with the cycle count
+- an unsigned integer with the harmonics count
-- array with 10 structs containing:
+- array with 50 harmonic structs containing:
-  * a double value freuqency
+  * a double value with the amplitude of the harmonic
-  * 360 double spectrum values for the amplitude over phase
+  * a double value with the phase of the harmonic